betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 When trying to 'perch'

-For more information and to provide feedback, go to [PR 12094](https://github.com/betaflight/betaflight/pull/12094).
+For more information, see [PR 12094](https://github.com/betaflight/betaflight/pull/12094).
 Debug: `set debug_mode = EZLANDING`

 Thanks to: : tbolin